8legged/8legged.github.io/_posts/2015-05-21-noted-dmoz.md

 ---
 layout: post
 title: "Noted: Reference Resource - DMOZ"
+tags:
+- Categorization
+- Content
+published: true
 ---
-This might be useful for categorizing things...
+This might be useful for categorizing content...

 #### [DMOZ](http://www.dmoz.org/)
 The largest, most comprehensive human-edited directory of the Web.
 It is